crhall-writing/crhall-writing.github.io/_poems/look-over-your-shoulder-before-closing-the-door.md

 though yours you got in Lyon.

 how did someone with so much--
-a genius beyond anyones doubt--
+a genius beyond anyone's doubt--
 find me, decade juvenile
-anything whom to give your eyes?
+anything to whom you'd give your eyes?

 like a father you guided
 but I felt the path was my own;